Mathematics (MAT)

 3, 3/0

-Prerequisite: MAT 162.
+Prerequisite: MAT 162 or MAT 127.
 Basic counting principles including permutations, combinations, the multiplication and addition rules, and the pigeonhole principle; distribution problems; combinatorial proofs; counting the complement and inclusion-exclusion arguments; breaking counting problems down into smaller subproblems; generating functions; permutation groups and Polya’s enumeration theorem; combinatorial block designs.
 Offered occasionally.

 MAT 311 INTRODUCTORY PROBABILITY AND STATISTICS